European colonization of the Americas

-It quickly became clear to other Western European powers that they too could benefit from voyages west and by the 1530s, the British and French had begun colonizing the northeast tip of the Americas.
-Within a century, the Swedish had established New Sweden, the Dutch had established New Netherland, and Denmark–Norway along with the other aforementioned powers had made several claims in the Caribbean.
-By the 1700s, Denmark–Norway had revived its former colonies in Greenland, and Russia had begun to explore and claim the Pacific Coast from Alaska to California.
+By the 1530s, other Western European powers realized they too could benefit from voyages to the Americas, leading to British and French colonization in the northeast tip of the Americas, including in the present-day United States.
+Within a century, the Swedish established New Sweden; the Dutch established New Netherland; and Denmark–Norway along with the Swedish and Dutch established colonization of parts of the Caribbean.
+By the 1700s, Denmark–Norway revived its former colonies in Greenland, and Russia began to explore and claim the Pacific Coast from Alaska to California.
+Russia began colonizing the Pacific Northwest in the mid-18th century, seeking pelts for the fur trade.
+Many of the social structures—including religions, political boundaries, and linguae francae—which predominate in the Western Hemisphere in the 21st century are the descendants of those that were established during this period.

-Deadly confrontations became more frequent at the beginning of this period as the indigenous peoples fought fiercely to preserve their territorial integrity from increasing numbers of European colonizers, as well as from hostile indigenous neighbors who were equipped with Eurasian technology.
-Conflict between the various European empires and the indigenous peoples was the leading dynamic in the Americas into the 1800s, and although some parts of the continent were gaining their independence from Europe by that time, other regions such as California, Patagonia, the North-Western Territory, and the northern Great Plains experienced little to no colonization at all until the 1800s.
+Violent conflicts arose during the beginning of this period as indigenous peoples fought to preserve their territorial integrity from increasing European settlers and from hostile indigenous neighbors who were equipped with European technology.
+Conflict between the various European colonial empires and the American Indian tribes was a leading dynamic in the Americas into the 1800s, although some parts of the continent gained their independence from Europe by then, countries such as the United States continued to fight against Indian tribes and practiced settler colonialism.
+The United States for example practiced a settler colonial policy of Manifest destiny and Indian removal.
+Other regions, including California, Patagonia, the North Western Territory, and the northern Great Plains, experienced little to no colonization at all until the 1800s.
 European contact and colonization had disastrous effects on the indigenous peoples of the Americas and their societies.

-Overview of Western European powers
+Western European powers

 Norsemen

-Norse Viking explorers are the first known Europeans to set foot on what is now North America.
+Norse Viking explorers were the first known Europeans to set foot in North America.
 Norse journeys to Greenland and Canada are supported by historical and archaeological evidence.
-The Norsemen established a colony in Greenland in the late tenth century, and lasted until the mid 15th century, with court and parliament assemblies (þing) taking place at Brattahlíð and a bishop located at Garðar.
+The Norsemen established a colony in Greenland in the late tenth century, which lasted until the mid 15th-century, with court and parliament assemblies (þing) taking place at Brattahlíð and a bishop located at Garðar.
 The remains of a settlement at L'Anse aux Meadows in Newfoundland, Canada, were discovered in 1960 and were dated to around the year 1000 (carbon dating estimate 990–1050).
 L'Anse aux Meadows is the only site widely accepted as evidence of pre-Columbian trans-oceanic contact.
 It was named a World Heritage Site by UNESCO in 1978.
 It is also notable for its possible connection with the attempted colony of Vinland, established by Leif Erikson around the same period or, more broadly, with the Norse colonization of the Americas.
 Leif Erikson's brother is said to have had the first contact with the native population of North America which would come to be known as the skrælings.
 After capturing and killing eight of the natives, they were attacked at their beached ships, which they defended.